dylanrandle/dylanrandle.github.io/index.md

 ---
-title: Dylan Labatt Randle
+title: Dylan's Landing Page
 ---

-## About

 ![headshot](pics/headshot.jpg)

-My name is ***Dylan Labatt Randle*** and I am currently studying for my masters in **Data Science at Harvard University**.
+I am currently studying for my masters in **Data Science at Harvard University**.
 Previously I worked as a **Data Scientist at Hubdoc** where I developed a production *deep NLP system* delivering massive cost and speed improvements.
 Before that, I studied **Industrial Engineering & Operations Research at UC Berkeley**, graduating with High Honors and a 3.9/4.0 GPA.

 <a href="http://dylanrandle.github.io/resume.pdf">Resume</a> | [GitHub](https://github.com/dylanrandle) | [LinkedIn](https://linkedin.com/in/dylanrandle/)

 ## Research

 - I am currently researching **physics-aware neural networks** for solving partial differential equations.
-The goal of this this research is a) to invent new architectures that obey laws of physics, and b) to achieve generalizable higher-resolution solutions to differential equations of important scientific and engineering interest (e.g. Navier-Stokes equations).
+- The goal of this this research is a) to invent new architectures that obey laws of physics, and b) to achieve generalizable higher-resolution solutions to differential equations of important scientific and engineering interest (e.g. Navier-Stokes equations).

 ## Projects